 When it comes to remortgaging, all that’s left to say is this: don’t take the backseat!
 It can be tempting to do the easy thing by sticking with the same lender for another few years.
 But you’ll never know just how much you could save if you don’t at least explore what’s out there.
 It could be thousands of pounds a year!

-Mortgage advisers will make things a breeze by scouring the market for the best deals for you.
+Mortgage advisors will make things a breeze by scouring the market for the best deals for you.
 Then, whether you end up sticking with the same lender or switching to a new one, one thing’s sure.
 You can rest safe in the knowledge that you’re doing right by your bank account!